 Sometimes they can also clear up perceived barriers by stating what the scriptures say, and what they don’t.
-For example, with sickle cell and thalassaemia screening, it might be that couple decide to terminate an affected baby.
-We used faith leaders to clarify the teachings about the acceptability of termination and particularly at what stage in pregnancy.
+For example, with sickle cell and thalassaemia screening, it might be that couple decides to terminate an affected baby.
+We used faith leaders to clarify the teachings about the acceptability of termination and particularly at what stage of pregnancy.

 People will still make their own decisions but found it helpful to have some guidance and clarification.

 Ashley Green, British Lung Foundation:

 Sometimes it can take a lot of time to find the right people to move your project forward.
 For example, we were targeting mosques in East London.
 Some of the right people worked in the mosques, some worked in the Primary Care Trust.